nealbrophy/LinuxCommandGenerator_v1.1/README.md

 #### Validation
 - HTML was validated using [W3C Markup Validation Service](https://validator.w3.org/)
-    - NOTE: The Markup Validator presents multiple errors due to the "cy-data" property, however, this has no effect on the code and is considered best practice for testing with Cypress.
+    - **NOTE**: The Markup Validator presents multiple errors for the "cy-data" property, however, this has no effect on the code and is considered best practice for testing with Cypress.
 - CSS was validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - JS was validated using [JSHint](https://jshint.com/)